Rocks-E/RR_Machine_Simulator/README.md

 This machine is not meant to replicate existing modern CPU instruction sets or architecture, nor is it meant to necessarily emulate "good" CPU design.
 Instead, it is intended to be a simplified view of machine language and processor cycles for early students - similar to the Brookshear machine.

 Currently no command-line or graphical interface exists.
 The machine is a struct (rr_machine_t) consisting of the following fields:
-- 1-byte program counter
+- Program counter (1-byte)
+- Status register (1-byte)
-- 1-byte status register - ____SSZC
+  - ____SSZC
   - The top four bits are unused
   - The next two bits (SS) are internal to the machine and hold its current state in the fetch-decode-execute cycle, as well as a fourth state for halt
   - The last two bits are the zero and carry flags respectively, holding information on the results of previous instructions
-- 2-byte instruction register
+- Instruction register (2-byte)
-- **15** 1-byte general-purpose registers
+- 15 general-purpose registers (1-byte)
-- **1** 1-byte special-purpose register, the stack pointer
+- 1 special-purpose register, the stack pointer (1-byte)
   - Empty stack convention, grows down from 0xFF
-- 256 bytes of main memory
+- 256 main memory cells (1-byte)
-- 3-char string holding the current instruction name
+- Internal string holding the current instruction name (3-char)
   - To be used in the future for the front end, populated during each decode step
-- **4** 1-byte operand variables
+- 4 operand variables (1-byte)
   - Also populated in the decode step, used in the execute step as the work is already done anyway
+  - operands[0] always holds the opcode
+  - operands[1-3] hold the operands used by the instruction if it has any

 The following functions are provided to use the machine:
 - `rr_machine_t *machine_new()` -> Allocates memory for a machine struct, initializes all values to 0 except the stack pointer (register 15) which is initialized to 255